-Once your eye is fully healed, you may require a new prescription for glasses or contact lenses.
+Once your eye fully heals, you may require a new prescription for glasses or contact lenses.

 Healing & Recovery Tips

-There are several eye care healing and recovery tips to follow for a quick, safe, and pain-free cataract surgery recovery.
+Several eye care healing and recovery tips exist for a quick, safe, and pain-free cataract surgery recovery.
+These include:

 - Avoid driving on the first day following surgery